 When a child is ill, he/she is unable to learn or participate fully in school activities.
 At these times, children are also at risk from other infections which can prolong the illness.
 Please keep your child at home until he/she is well enough to return.
-Infection spreads very quickly amongst children, particularly in an outbreak of sickness and diarrhoea.
-Please allow at least 48 hours from the last attack before sending your child back to school.
 We ask parents to notify us by 9.30am on the first day of an absence period.
-Please send a note on your child's return for our records.